 The grid is being pushed to its limits.
 Between volatile load profiles, regional congestion, and new energy procurement models, interconnection now plays a central role in site selection, cost planning, and risk management.

 Interconnection challenges are often seen as major hurdles, but they don’t have to stall progress.
-In reality, interconnection is a risk to manage, not a roadblock.
-Developers and operators are increasingly turning to flexible solutions—like hybrid energy systems, fast-start generation, and grid-forming technologies—to navigate delays, reduce uncertainty, and stay on track with power goals.
+In reality, data center grid system interconnection is a risk to manage, not a roadblock.
+Developers and operators are increasingly turning to flexible solutions, like hybrid energy systems, fast-start generation, and grid-forming technologies, to navigate delays, reduce uncertainty, and stay on track with power goals.

 Here are a few common approaches we talk through with clients: